flesler/config-node/README.md

 ## Similar Projects

 - [lorenwest/node-config](https://github.com/lorenwest/node-config) - It's good, but too complex for me.
-I'd never need things like file watching (just use nodemon).
+I'd never need things like file watching(use nodemon).
 - [dominictarr/config-chain](https://github.com/dominictarr/config-chain) - Very cool one, too complex for most simple cases
 - Feel free to suggest others, these are the ones I found and used for inspiration